Chssam/out_context_bevy/README.md

 # out_context_bevy
 Useful or unuseful, use it as reference or fun.

 Unintended to be release in crate.io

+Broken/Weird way to get around.